sovaj/sovaj.ms.admin/README.md

 ```

 ##Clone repository and install dependencies
-You will need to clone the source code of ng2-admin GitHub repository:
+You will need to clone the source code of sovaj.ms.admin GitHub repository:

 ```shell
 git clone https://github.com/sovaj/sovaj.ms.admin.git